-This shows that whilst we have broadly maintained our performance over time in numeracy at SCQF Level 4 and are now in line with our virtual comparator, we have seen a slight decrease at SCQF Level 5 from a high in 2017.
-At both levels we continue to out-perform our virtual comparator.
+This shows that our performance in numeracy at SCQF Level 4 has dipped slightly in the last two years and is now slightly below our virtual comparator.
+We have seen a 3 percentage point increase at SCQF Level 5 from the 2021 figure to our highest figure in 5 years in 2022 (87.8%).
+This is also almost 4 percentage points higher than our virtual comparator.
 When viewed separately, it is clear that attainment in literacy is higher than numeracy, with a higher percentage of our young people leaving with a level 5 award in literacy than numeracy.